wp-plugins/ranked-review-widget/readme.txt

 == Installation ==
 Upload and install plugin
-use the following shortcode:
+use the following shortcodes

-[ranked-review-widget heading=\"Latest Reviews\" businessId=\"110307\"]
-update the heading and businessId to your values.
+1) Newsletter Widget: [rbr_newsletter businessid="129031" /]
+ -> options:
+  --> nocss = 1 to disable the default css appended. (recommended on bootstrap 3 powered templates)

+2) Review Widget: [ranked-review-widget businessid="129031" /]
+ -> options:
+  --> legacy = 1 -> to enable the old legacy version from v1 (default 0)
+  --> scroll = 1 to enable the scroller (default 0)
+  --> heading = 'XXX' -> add heading above the reviews --> count = 5 -> how many reviews to grab (default 5)
+  --> minscore = 3 -> minimum score of the reviews to grab (default 3)

-In order to get your business id - claim it on http://rankedbyreview.com
+In order to get your business id - claim it on http://smallbusinessamplifier.co.nz

 == Changelog ==
 V1.0.0 - Inital Release